butames/markdown-cv/index.md

 __Scale It Up Program (ATN 153: EPIS Study)__

 The EPIS study seeks to integrate evidence-based practices into practice, to enhance HIV-related self-management in youth populations.
-A part of the larger Scale It Up Program, my work centered on **data managment** and **analysis**.
+A part of the larger Scale It Up Program, my work centered on **data management** and **analysis**.
 Specific responsibilities include:
  - Co-lead of the implementation science committee.
- - Study survey data data (qualitative and quantitative) management.
+ - Study survey data (qualitative and quantitative) management.

 __Scale It Up Program (ATN 169: EHR-COC Study)__

 This program focused on assessing the use of electronic health systems at care and service sites across the country, their ability to facilitate the implementation of interventions for youth living with HIV.
-Specific responsiblities include:
+Specific responsibilities include:
  - Interviewing providers, electronic health system providers on the capabilities of their systems.
  - Qualitative data collection and analysis.
  - Ad-hoc protocol team duties.